BUMETCS673/CS673A1F26P2/team.md

 ## The Anh Tran
 Hi everyone, my name is The Anh Tran, you can call me Bill.
 My main programming language is Python and C++.
 I'm currently developing a desktop application for myself using NodeJS for my frontend and Python for my backend
-I'm currently a Graduate student i Computer Science and this is my second to last semester.
+I'm currently a Graduate student in Computer Science and this is my second to last semester.
 Nice to meet you all.

 ## Zhiao Chu